Home Inspection in the Triangle, NC

 A

 No. Home inspections are visual and non-invasive.
-If specialized evaluation is recommended, it will be clearly stated in the report.
+If specialized evaluation is recommended, that will be noted in the report.

 Ready to Move Forward With Confidence?